symbiote/silverstripe-steamedclams/README.md

 # Introduction

-Scans files as their uploaded and denies uploading if a virus was detected.
+Using ClamAV, this module scans files as their uploaded and denies uploading if a virus was detected.
 If the ClamAV daemon is down it will log that the file needs to be scanned, wherein you can either manually scan via the CMS once the daemon is back online, run a nightly cron that scans the files or if you have queuedjobs installed, it will automatically scan missed files at nightly.